top of page

 For the 10-12% of students with weaknesses in phonological awareness, learning to read will not occur simply by providing text-rich environments.
 These students require explicit systematic phonological instruction to develop the pathways in the brain that map sounds to letters and print.

 Research shows that it is more effective to intervene early, prior to first grade, to ameliorate phonological deficits.
 The longer we wait, the harder it is for the student.
-Deliberate, frequent, distributed practice in oral awareness, phonological awareness, and sound manipulation is needed.
+Deliberate, frequent, distributed practice in oral awareness, phonemic awareness, sound manipulation, phonology, letter identification, phoneme-grapheme mapping, and syllabication are needed in PreK - First Grade.

 The great news is that explicit, systematic phonological awareness instruction leads to more easily understood phonics and morpheme manipulation for all readers not just those with dyslexia.
 In dyslexia, the key is to move to letter-sound awareness and orthographic mapping as soon as oral awareness and phonological awareness skills are mastered.